-"Plain language summaries", were prepared and delivered with the set of draft Project Table 1 Reports On May 4, 2012 together with the updated draft Project REA Table 1 Reports (see 3.1.9, below).
+"Plain language summaries", were prepared and delivered with the set of draft Project Table 1 Reports On October 10, 2012 together with the updated draft Project REA Table 1 Reports (see 3.1.9, below).
+Copies of the cover letter for these deliveries can be found in Appendix I.